signalfx/splunk-otel-go/README.md

-The Splunk distribution of [OpenTelemetry Go](https://github.com/open-telemetry/opentelemetry-go) provides multiple packages that instruments your Go application to capture and report distributed traces to Splunk APM.
+The Splunk distribution of [OpenTelemetry Go](https://github.com/open-telemetry/opentelemetry-go) provides multiple packages that instrument your Go application to capture and report distributed traces to Splunk APM.

 > :construction: This project is currently in **BETA**.